andreypz/nwu-dalitz-analysis/LOG.md

 2014-Nov-20
 Recent developement include:
+  * Update the scripts for PDF and QCD scale uncertainty reader: now read directly from csv file of YR
   * Photon Energy regression with corresponding corrections
   * Fits and limits for electron channel (both merged and non-merged categories)
   * Differential limit in m(ll) bins for muon channel
   * H -> J/Psi+gamma analysis implemented

 2014-Jun-27